 Here are some more useful and informative write up posts about going to Germany.

-Interview questions on the phone
+Interview questions for the visit visa for unmarried couples on the phone

 The questions are all about yourself, personal information starting with your full name, address, age, civil status and if you have kids, your relationship with the person you are visiting in Germany, how long have you been together, why are you going to Germany – your employment, who will finance your stay, where will you go, the purpose of the visit.